 a glamorous figure, always ready to make a dramatic entrance.
 She had put on a bit of weight in recent years, admittedly, and booze and depression had ploughed a few furrows in her outward appearance, but she was still an attractive woman and mentally tip-top – most of the time, at least.
 Stylish, anyway.
 When Madonna’s Music came out, Poldi was the first woman in Westermühlstrasse to wear a white Stetson.

 Poldi is the nickname of Isolde Oberreiter, a childless, sixty-year-old German costume designer from Munich, who had been married to Guiseppe from Sicily.
 After a tempestuous marriage, the death of Peppe and the death of her own parents, Poldi is left on her own.
-Fed up with working, she decides to retire and her in-laws in Sicily persuade her to move near them.
-She agrees, hoping to “fulfil one of her dearest wishes: to die with a sea view.
-And family for company.”
+Fed up of working, she decides to retire and her in-laws in Sicily persuade her to move near them.
+She agrees, hoping to:

 But at sixty, she is far too young to curl up and die – even with a sea view.
 She is also a demanding house-buyer, driving the narrator’s Uncle Martino mad in the hunt for the perfect little bolthole.